A Charlie Brown Christmas Redux ... and redux and redux

 Guaraldi's original album now exists in many, many different states, having been re-released and re-re-released,

-covered by other artists, and branded by the likes of Starbucks and Hallmark.
-This article was prompted by the 2006
+covered by other artists, and even branded by the likes of Starbucks and Hallmark.

 But let me not get ahead of myself.